Installing Julia

-Note: this toolbox is under active development and is subject to change.
+Note: NeuroAnalyzer is under active development and its API is subject to change.

 Multi-threading